IlexisTheMadcat/Ram/README.md

 Returns you a link to `user`s avatar.\
 **--** If they have a vanity equipped, this will return their vanity avatar's url.\
 **----** To get their standard avatar at any time, add "standard" to your command.\
-**--** If they don't have a vanity avatar equipped, their standard avatar will be returned, even if "standard" is not provided.\
+**--** If they don't have a vanity avatar equipped, their standard avatar will be returned, even if "standard" is not provided.

 ### TOGGLE_QUICK_DELETE; Aliases: "toggle_x", "quick_del"
 `var:toggle_quick_delete`\
 **--------------------------------------------------**\
 Toggle the quick delete reaction that appears under message by default.\
--- This "quick_delete" feature allows user who find it difficult to react to delete their message provides them a shortcut for 5 seconds.\
+**--** This "quick_delete" feature allows user who find it difficult to react to delete their message provides them a shortcut for 5 seconds.\
--- Use this command to turn said feature off.
+**--** Use this command to turn said feature off.
 It does bother some users.

-### PREVIEW; Aliases: "vp"
+### PREVIEW; Aliases: "pv"
 `var:preview <url>`
 **--------------------------------------------------**\
-Preview how your image will appear as the vanity icon.\
+Preview how your image will appear as the vanity icon.
--- File attachments are not (yet) supported, please enter the URL.

 ## **Blacklisting**
-This feature-set allows you to block Ram from transforming your message if it is in a certain channel or starts with a certain prefix.
+This feature allows you to block Ram from transforming your message if it is in a certain channel or starts with a certain prefix.

 ### BLACKLIST; Aliases: "bl"
 `var:blacklist [mode] [item]`\